CartoDB/cartoframes/CONTRIBUTING.md

 # Contributing to CARTOframes

+The CARTO platform is an open-source ecosystem.
+Read the [fundamentals of the CARTO](https://carto.com/developers/fundamentals/components/) to learn about its architecture and components.
+We are more than happy to receive your contributions to the code and the documentation as well.

 ## Feature request

 If you'd like to request a feature, first check <https://github.com/cartodb/cartoframes/issues> to see if your request already exists.
 If it exists, comment on that issue.
 If it does not exist, open a new issue clearly defining the need and use case.